 HIPAA-Compliance for Telehealth Video Conferencing

-Hayley Cannon, Jun 7, 2023
+Hayley Spooner, Jun 7, 2023

 With telehealth, providers and patients must consider how to maintain the same level of privacy as an in-office visit.
 Here’s what HIPAA compliance looks like in a telehealth video conference and the best practices for providers to follow.